INVESTING FOR THE FUTURE

 • 15 minute read

-Once you’ve decided who and how much, you’ll want to think about how to do this in a tax efficient way.
-After all, you’d like to give money to your grandchild, not HMRC.
+If you do decide to help out your grandchildren financially, it’s wise to think about how to do this in a tax efficient way.
+After all, it’s better to give your money to your grandchildren rather than HMRC.

 Think about inheritance tax

-If you give away more than £325,000 in total and die within seven years, the people you gave the gifts to will have to pay inheritance tax.
-And this could be awkward if they’ve already spent it.
+If you give away more than £325,000 in total and then die within seven years, the people you gave the gifts to may have to pay inheritance tax.
+And this could be problematic if they’ve already spent their gift.
 However, you can give away £3,000 a year without it counting towards your final estate value.
 On top of this, if your grandchild gets married or becomes a civil partner you can give them an extra £2,500 potentially tax free.

 Could you use a trust to help your grandchildren invest?

-If you are thinking of a significant gift, then you might consider setting up a trust.
-There are various trusts that could be suitable, with different ways in which they can be structured for your needs, so we recommend you take legal and financial advice.
+If you’re thinking of a significant gift, then you might consider setting up a trust.
+There are various trusts that could be suitable, with different ways in which they can be structured for your specific needs.
+These can be complex vehicles to understand and use, so we strongly recommend you take legal and financial advice.

 Tax-efficient investment vehicles